.

 my Baptist church organist grandmothers.
 With pencil and paper I set about to reproduce the

 Bridgett Bardot, Sophia Loren, and my favorite, Bond girl Ursula Andress.
-They were crude attempts
+My crude renderings more or less served their purpose.

 Later in